Particular/docs.particular.net/nservicebus/messaging/validation-fluentvalidation.md

 snippet: FluentValidation_UnitOfWorkLifecycle

-By default there are two exception scenarios when adding validators.
+By default, there are two exception scenarios when adding validators.
 So an exception will be thrown if:

  * No validators are found in an assembly that is scanned.
- * Any non public validators are found in an assembly that is scanned.
+ * Any non-public validators are found in an assembly that is scanned.

 These exception scenarios can be excluded using the following: